john/drive.vote/doc/drive_the_vote_dispatch_api.md

 This event indicates a new message has been attached to a conversation.
 The message could come from the voter or from a dispatcher.

 	{
-		"type" : "event",
 		"event_type" : "new_message",
 		"message" : {
 			"id" : unique_id_integer,
 			"conversation_id" : id_of_conversation_integer,
 			"from_phone" : "phone number originating the message", "is_from_voter" : true | false,
-			"body" : "text of the SMS message"
+			"body" : "text of the SMS message",
+			"created_at" : integer_unix_epoch_time
 		}
 	}